open-autonomy/spot/specification/V2/TaskStartV2.md

 |---|---|---|
 | `Spot` | Truck `OccupyingPlace` at Spot and truck environment is ready. | Truck to start executing `Action` for the spot |

+Note that the top-level message should contain a `CorrelationId` that matches the `CorrelationId` found in the message containing the LeavePlaceV2 message that triggered this response.

 <br>

 ## Message attributes